Chelsea Face £5m Decision Over Jadon Sancho’s Future Amid Summer Transfer Plans

 With Chelsea eyeing attacking reinforcements and Sancho struggling to make an impact, a permanent move remains uncertain.
 The £5m clause gives the Blues an escape route, but whether they take it will likely depend on his performances in the final stretch of the season.

-A soccer player is being helped off the field by a coach.
+A soccer player is pointing up at the crowd during a game.

 A vanarama national league logo with a hand giving a thumbs up